ilionx/qlabs-parkingsolution/ParkTimer.python/README.md

         start()
 ```

 The code starts here.
 It keeps reading the `IR_BREAK_START_INPUT` of the start gate untill the input is equal to `0`, if it reads `0` it will fire the method start().
-The input is `1` when nothing interrupts the IR led.
+The input is `1` when nothing interrupts the IR Break.

 ```
 while True: